Boyyt357/ADRC-inav/readme.md

 Feel free to open an **Issue** or submit a **Pull Request** if you have improvements for the Extended State Observer algorithms or new target definitions.

 *Fly safe, fly smart, and enjoy the power of Active Disturbance Rejection Control\!*

+eof

+### **Summary of Changes**

+* **Added "How to Enable ADRC" section**: Highlighted the essential CLI step-by-step commands (set pid\_type \= ADRC and save) so users don't accidentally fly on default PID settings after flashing.
+* **Fixed markdown formatting escapes**: Cleaned up backslashes (\\) on lists and warning callouts so that it displays perfectly as native markdown panels and exports smoothly into clean text/DOC formats.

+Let me know if you would like me to add any additional CLI parameters (such as bandwidth tuning commands) to this guide\!